Romari014/React_app/README.md

-#Simple react application for the class and function knowledge
+# Simple react application for the class and function knowledge

-##The fundamentals of the State and props how it works and how to use them
+## The fundamentals of the State and props how it works and how to use them

 This is the project to learn the basic and fundamentals of react how the life-cycle works.
 How to user the react to best practice.
 This application renders the users data and with different components.
+Also You can add post, delete them, make important or like them with double click to the text.
+You can use search panel as well to find the post what you need below, furthermore you can sort posts by liked or show all of them.
+Additionally You can see count stats in the header of posts and liked posts.

 # Getting Started with Create React App